kyralindley/Demultiplex/Assignment-the-first/Answers.md

 | 1294_S1_L008_R3_001.fastq.gz | Index | 8 | Phred+33 |
 | 1294_S1_L008_R4_001.fastq.gz | Biological Read | 101 | Phred+33 |

+What is a good quality score cutoff for index reads and biological read pairs to utilize for sample identification and downstream analysis, respectively?
+Justify your answer.

+A good cutoff for illumina quality scores is a Q30.
+At this threshold all reads have no errors or ambiguities.
+A quality score of 20 would mean that every 100bp in a sequence could have a error.

+How many indexes have undetermined (N) base calls?
+(Utilize your command line tool knowledge.
+Submit the command(s) you used.
+CHALLENGE: use a one-line command)

 2. Per-base NT distribution
     1. Use markdown to insert your 4 histograms here.
     2.R1_Hist.png ![image](https://github.com/kyralindley/Demultiplexing/assets/109238262/05fc5e5d-d4fe-407a-9033-024a1a174f1e)